-Effective with data for January 1999, the BLS introduced the geometric mean estimator for index categories that comprise approximately 61 percent of total consumer spending in the CPI, and this was expected to reduce the rate of increase of the CPI by about 0.2 percentage point (Dalton, Greenlees, and Stewart [1998]).
-This was the most important change in the CPI that could be interpreted as a response to the commission's recommendations.
+1. Geometric weighting.
+Effective with data for January, 1999, the BLS introduced the geometric mean estimator for index categories that comprise approximately 61 percent of total consumer spending in the CPI, and this was expected to reduce the rate of increase of the CPI by about 0.2 percent (Dalton, Greenlees, and Stewart, 1998).
+This was the most important change in the CPI that could be interpreted as a response to the Commission's recommendations.

-B. More Rapid Change in Upper-Level Weights

-In another major change that appears to be a response to the commission's recommendations, the BLS plans to change upper-level weights much more rapidly than in the past (see U.S. BLS [1999]).
+2. More Rapid Change in Upper-Level Weights.
+In another major change that appears to be a response to the Commission's recommendations, the BLS plans to change upper-level weights much more rapidly than in the past (see U. S. BLS, 1999).
 Eleven years elapsed between the initial use of 1982-84 weights in 1987 and the switch to 1993-95 weights in 1998.
-Now the plan is to switch to 1999-2000 weights in January 2002, and to change weights every two years thereafter, e.g., to 2001-2002 weights in January 2004.
+Now the plan is to switch to 1999-2000 weights in January, 2002, and to change weights every two years thereafter, e.g., to 2001-2002 weights in January, 2004.
 Not only is the shift in weights greatly speeded up, but there is a shorter lag in implementing the weights.
 This shift should largely eliminate upper-level substitution bias.

-C. Change from Area- to Item-Based Sample Rotation Procedures

-In a change planned before release of the commission's report, the CPI switched its sample rotation methodology in 1998 (Cage [1996]).
-It shifted its POPS from time-consuming in-person visits to computer-assisted telephone surveys.
-This allows the BLS to break out of the five-year rotation sample approach and to rotate items and outlets more rapidly and flexibly; types of outlets that tend to go out of business frequently can be sampled much more frequently than types that are very stable, such as electric utilities.
+3. Change from Area- to Item-Based Sample Rotation Procedures.
+In a change planned before release of the Commission report, the CPI switched its sample rotation methodology in 1998 (Cage, 1996).
+It shifted its point-of-purchase survey from time-consuming in-person visits to computer-assisted telephone surveys.
+This allows the BLS to break out of the five-year rotation sample approach and to rotate items and outlets more rapidly and flexibly; types of outlets which tend to go out of business frequently can be sampled much more frequently than types which are very stable like electric utilities.
 Telephone surveying allows for an increase in sample size and focus on specific item categories where products turn over rapidly and where new products are frequently introduced.
-"Ultimately, this allows the bureau to rotate items and outlets that make up the CPI sample on a rolling, quarterly basis in every area, as opposed to rotating all items and all outlets on an annual basis in only a select group of areas.
-Without question, this will give the bureau the capability to introduce new products into the CPI sample more rapidly" (Cage [1996]).
-This promising methodological improvement directly addresses the commission's concern over the long lag in the introduction of new products even though by its timing it cannot be interpreted as a response to the commission's recommendations.
+"Ultimately, this allows the Bureau of rotate items and outlets that make up the CPI sample on a rolling, quarterly basis in every area, as opposed to rotating all items and all outlets on an annual basis in only a select group of areas.
+Without question, this will give the Bureau the capability to introduce new products into the CPI sample more rapidly" (Cage, 1996, p.
+56).
+This promising methodological improvement directly addresses the Commission's concern over the long lag in the introduction of new products even though by its timing cannot be interpreted as a response to the Commission's recommendations.

-28. The list of changes comes from background material supplied to commission members with a recent General Accounting Office (GAO) survey regarding recent CPI measurement changes.
+^{28.} The list of changes comes from background material supplied to Commission members with a recent General Accounting Office (GAO) survey regarding recent CPI measurement changes.
 I omit one change as unimportant (a change in the procedure for sampling housing) and combine two into one, regarding the more rapid updating of expenditure weights.